Memory Management in Operating Systems

 The operating system is responsible for managing the available memory, ensuring that programs and processes can run smoothly, and preventing data corruption.

-Memory management
+Memory management in OS

-What is memory management?
+What is Memory Management?

 In a multiprogramming environment, the userspace divides into several partitions.
 Each partition is for one process.
 The task of the subdivision is carried out dynamically by the operating system.
-That task is called Memory Management in operating system.
+That task is called Memory Management in an operating system.

 Efficient memory management is possible with multiprogramming.
 A few processes are in the main memory, and the remaining process is waiting for I/O. That’s why the processor will be idle.
 Thus memory needs to be allocated efficiently to send as many as processes into it.